fefo-p/admin-panel/README.md

 It will create one role `administrador` with three permissions:

-- administrar usuarios
+- crear, ver, editar y borrar usuarios
-- administrar roles
+- crear, ver, editar y borrar roles
-- administrar permisos
+- crear, ver, editar y borrar permisos

 There are a few options available with the installation command, but not required